ElizabethDashwood/credit-risk-classification/.ipynb_checkpoints/README-checkpoint.md

 If this project, is would appear theat the model was very accurate for the healthy loans and also reasonably accurate for the high-risk loans, as further explained in the Results section below.

-To further test the accurany of the model the predictions and actual loan status data were analysed with the Confusion Matrix and the Classification Report functions from scikit learn.
+To further test the accuracy of the model, the predictions and actual loan status data were analysed with the Confusion Matrix and the Classification Report functions from scikit learn.

-## Results
+## Results Analysis using precision and recall scores and accuracy measures

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+### Machine Learning Logisitc Regression Model:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.

-    * Using the confusion matrix we can see the majority of records are true-positive records, indicating that 18679 records are healthly loans, and only 558 true-negative records are high-risk loans.
-This does align with the predictions, that showed the vast majority of loans are healthy loans, and there are far fewer high-risk loans.
-The remaining records are the 80 false-positve and 67 false-negative records, and it is these records to which further attention needs to be paid, to allow them to be categorised accurately.
-However, the rows and columns of the matrix both add up to the 19384 records in the model, which is an indicator that the model is generally very accurate.

-Using the classification report, we see that the logistic regression model does a very good job at predicting the healthy loans, with the model achieving 100% precision and 100% recall for healthly loans.
-While the model does have 99% accuracy overall and a weighted average accuracy of 99%, these very high percentages, are potentially skewed by the input data have many more healthy loan records, than high-risk loan records.
-The macro average accuracy of 94%, and the precision and recall percentages of 87% and 89% respectively for high-risk loans, are indicative of the logistic regression model being slightly less accurate for predicting high-risk loans.
+* Using the classification report, we see that this logistic regression model did a very good job at predicting the healthy loans, with the model achieving 100% precision and 100% recall for healthly loans.
+* While the model does have 99% accuracy overall and a weighted average accuracy of 99%, these very high percentages, are potentially skewed by the input data have many more healthy loan records, than high-risk loan records.
+* The macro average accuracy of 94%, and the precision and recall percentages of 87% and 89% respectively for high-risk loans, are indicative of the logistic regression model being slightly less accurate for predicting high-risk loans.
 So to improve the model further, attention would need to be paid to identifying features that help determine high-risk loans.

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?

-*
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+In summary, the Logistic Regression model did an excellent job at predicting the healthly loans as demonstrated by the accurancy, precision and recall scores noted above.
+The confusion matrix rows and columns both add to the total of 19384 records in the model, which is another indicator that the model is accurate.
+The classification report further indicated that the model does a good job predicting high-risk loan between 88% and 94% of the time.
+This model can be recommended to predict the outcome for loans.
+However, further analysis of high-risk home loans is needed, potentially with a more advanced machine learning model, considering more features that indicate tendency for a loan to become high-risk.

+The performance of the model is important, particularly in correctly identifying loan status = 1 for the loans that are high-risk, so that measures can be taken to further analyse characteristics of why the loans and high risk, and to avoid approval of such loans in the further.
+It would also be useful to further train the model to try to eliminate false positve and false negative predictions.
+This would help to ensure that loans are correctly identified as healthy or high-risk, so that appropriate actions can be taken by loan approvers.